wp-plugins/nextgen-facebook/readme.txt

 = Proven Performance =

-**NGFB is fast and coded for performance**, and makes full use of all available caching techniques (persistent / non-persistent object and disk caching).
+NGFB is fast and coded for performance, making full use of all available caching techniques (persistent / non-persistent object and disk caching).

-**NGFB loads only the library files and object classes it needs**, keeping it small, fast, and yet still able to support a wide range of 3rd party integration features.
+NGFB loads only the library files and object classes it needs, keeping it small, fast, and yet still able to support a wide range of 3rd party integration features.

-**Example execution results from [P3 (Plugin Performance Profiler)](http://wordpress.org/plugins/p3-profiler/)**, using [WP Test Data](http://wptest.io/) and the default settings of a few popular plugins:
+Example execution times from [P3 (Plugin Performance Profiler)](http://wordpress.org/plugins/p3-profiler/), using [WP Test Data](http://wptest.io/) and the default settings of a few popular plugins:

 <ul>
 	<li><strong>0.0117</strong> secs - All in One SEO Pack v2.1.4</li>